NicoJanE/PHP-Development-Template-Stack/README.md

 -- Making a Image required for the swarm
 -- Publishing the image to a registry (Docker Hub)
 -- Deploy the swarm service (pulling the image from docker hub)

+You can use this container to develop your PHP based application, a simple sample application is available in the directory: \ApachePHPWebService\app.

 # Where more information